Nature provides us with so many gifts. You don’t have to go too far to find foods, medicines and even magical tools. Stones are one of my favourites.

 Hang a hag stone in the barn above the live stock if you want cows to produce good milk and your hens to lay eggs.

-A charm of a hag stone suspended on a red cord is especially useful at Samhain, when the veil between this world and the fairy world thins.
+A charm of a hag stone suspended on a red cord is especially useful for protection at Samhain, when the veil between this world and the next thins.

 Hang a key and hag stone onto red cord for House protection.
 It is said this charm will keep your home safe when locked.